 As the season of gift giving (and receiving) approaches, I start thinking about what kinds of items I’d like entering my house.
 I feel lucky to have friends and family who ask me what my children need or want before they do their holiday shopping.
 Over the years, I keep going back to books.

 A good book is a gift that keeps on giving.
-We often find ourselves pulling a good book off the shelf and remembering the person who gave it to us and the special occasion on which we received it.
-Good books aren’t prone to breaking, and they tend not to take up lots of space in your house.
+We often find ourselves pulling a good book off the shelf and remembering who gave it to us and the special occasion on which we received it.
+Good books aren’t prone to breaking, and they tend not to take up lots of space.
 Most importantly: good books lead to family togetherness and cherished memories.

 Here are a few of my tried and true favorite books for babies and toddlers.
 They’re bound to catch and keep your child’s attention!